aaronsnoswell/ROSIntegration/README.md

 ### Supported Message Types

+Note: The check marks in the *UE4 to ROS* column below indicate that the object can be parsed into a class (see [`Source/ROSIntegration/Public/xxxx_msgs/*.h`](tree/master/Source/ROSIntegration/Public)) that can be read from UE4 C++ code.
+This doesn't necessarily mean a sensible way to generate that data (e.g. PointCloud2) from the UE4 game world has been implemented.
+For this the [ROSIntegrationVision plugin](https://github.com/code-iai/ROSIntegrationVision) might be of interest.

 Topic Message Type                 | ROS to UE4 | UE4 to ROS
 ---------------------------------- | ---------- | ----------
 std_msgs/Header                    | ✓          | ✓